Coming Up at St. John’s

 Special Worship Services

-Marks the beginning of the season of Lent, a time of repentance and solemn meditation that follows Jesus’ steps to the cross.
+Ash Wednesday marks the beginning of the season of Lent, a time of repentance and solemn meditation that follows Jesus’ steps to the cross.
 This includes the ancient practice of imposing ashes and Holy Communion.

 On Palm Sunday, we consider Jesus’ triumphal entry into Jerusalem.
 Like those who lined the road to welcome him as a king, we wave palm branches and sing our alleluias, too.
 But the day is also the beginning of his march to the cross, where he would atone for the sins of the whole world.